bitspossessed/local-p2p-chat/README.md

 ## How can you make this run on the internet?

 For this we can't use mDNS anymore as this only works on local networks.
-To find others in p2p manner on the internet there are different techniques, but all of them usually need something like a "rendevouz" or "bootstrapping" server which helps to establish a connection between two peers (for example like an ICE server to establish WebRTC p2p connections).
+To find others in p2p manner on the internet there are different techniques, but all of them usually need something like a "rendevouz" or "bootstrapping" server which helps to establish a connection between two peers.
 Another problem is that usually computers are behind NATs, so other peers can't know your local IP address from the outside.
-For this we need a technique called UDP hole-punching.
+For this we need a technique called [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching).

 ## License